 Ragnar Kjartansson often makes us both laugh and cry.
 This field of tension between tragedy and comedy has become the artist’s signature – as, for example, in the work Me and My Mother (2015) which is part of the Louisiana Collection.

 Mastering a multitude of genres, media and roles, Kjartansson acts as a director and a musician, a comedian and a showman, a critic and a visual artist.
 In his works, he uses a multitude of references – historical, art historical, literary, political and pop cultural – that all stem from a curious engagement in our dealings with the world here and now.

-An array of video art, paintings, sculptures and drawings will be on display, including several of the artist’s most beloved works.
-Among them will be his immersive nine-channel video installation The Visitors (2012), featuring Kjartansson and a group of his musician friends performing at a crumbling mansion formerly owned by the Astor family in upstate New York.
+An array of video art, paintings, sculptures and drawings are on display, including several of the artist’s most beloved works.
+Among them 'A lot of Sorrow', his 2013 collaboration with American indie rock band The National as well as the immersive nine-channel video installation 'The Visitors' (2012), featuring Kjartansson and a group of his musician friends performing at a crumbling mansion formerly owned by the Astor family in upstate New York.

 Ragnar Kjartansson has exhibited widely at leading art institutions around the world.
 The exhibition is the first major retrospective in Scandinavia and follows extensive presentations at Louisiana of other key figures in contemporary art who work in multiple media, such as Marina Abramović, Pipilotti Rist, Mika Rottenberg and Arthur Jafa.

 T-SHIRT A LA RAGNAR KJARTANSSON